jafriyie1/goanime/README.md

 ## How to use
 To use the streamer, clone the repo.
 If you have a mac, navigate to the bin folder and run the binary there (execute ./goanime in your terminal, or double click it).
-If you have a machine that does not have MacOS we will need to compile it for your own machine (There may be issues doing this.
-Please wait until more features and testing is added).
-All you have to do from there is type out the name of the show, season and the episode.
+If you have a Windows machine run the .exe file in the bin folder.

 ## Disclaimer